lsst-sqre/sqr-006/index.rst

 Another advantage of DevOps is that there are massive incentives for developers to write reliable, easy to maintain, services---otherwise developers would never have time to develop new features.
 Google's `Site Reliability Engineer <http://shop.oreilly.com/product/0636920041528.do>`_ program is an especially good example.
 Google SREs are only 'allowed' to spend 50% of their time operating services.
-If a service requires more operational effort, regular developers are temporarily drafted into an SRE team until systematic operational issues are resolved [Murphy2016]_.
+If a service requires more operational effort, regular developers are temporarily drafted into an SRE team until systematic operational issues are resolved. :cite:`Murphy2016`
 This feedback loop ensures that operational technical debt is kept in check.

-..
-[Murphy2016] Niall Richard Murphy, Jennifer Petoff, Chris Jones and Betsy Beyer (2016) `Site Reliability Engineering: How Google Runs Production Systems <http://shop.oreilly.com/product/0636920041528.do>`_.
-O'Reilly Media.

 Docker and Kubernetes
 ---------------------